Dr. Declan Quinn

 Adult Clinical Psychologist

-Dr. David Teplin is an Adult Clinical Psychologist in private practice in Richmond Hill, Ontario.
-He received his Doctor of Clinical Psychology degree from the Adler School of Professional Psychology, in Chicago, Illinois.
+Dr. David Teplin is an adult clinical psychologist in private practice in Richmond Hill, Ontario.
+He received his Doctor of Clinical Psychology degree from Adler University in Chicago, Illinois.
 He completed his doctoral internship training at Hamilton Health Sciences, and his post-doctoral fellowship training at St. Joseph's Healthcare, both in Hamilton, Ontario.
-Dr. Teplin's primary clinical focus is Clinical Assessment, Clinical Consultation, Adult ADHD, and Substance Use Disorders.
+Dr. Teplin's primary focus is Diagnostic Assessment, Clinical Consultation, Adult ADHD, and Substance Use Disorders.

-Dr. Teplin is an adjunct professor in the Faculty of Behavioural Sciences, at Yorkville University, in Fredericton, New Brunswick.
-He is also on the Editorial Review Boards for the International Journal of Clinical & Health Psychology, the Journal of Addictive Diseases, the Journal of Attention Disorders, the Journal of Opioid Management, the Journal of Psychology: Interdisciplinary & Applied, and Mental Health & Substance Use: Dual Diagnosis.
-He is also an Ad-hoc Peer Reviewer for the American Journal on Addictions, Attention Deficit and Hyperactivity Disorders, Drug & Alcohol Dependence, and Substance Abuse.
-In addition, Dr. Teplin is on the Professional Advisory Board of the Attention Deficit Disorder Association.
-He was also Past Chair of the Canadian Psychological Association Section on Addiction Psychology.
+Dr. Teplin is adjunct faculty in the Doctor of Clinical Psychology program at Medaille College in Buffalo, New York.
+He is also on the Editorial Review Boards for the International Journal of Clinical & Health Psychology, the Journal of Addictive Diseases, the Journal of Attention Disorders, the Journal of Opioid Management, and the Journal of Psychology: Interdisciplinary & Applied.
+He is on the Professional Advisory Board of the Attention Deficit Disorder Association.
+Dr. Teplin was also Past Chair of the Canadian Psychological Association Section on Addiction Psychology.